hyperledger-solang/solang/docs/language.rst

         }
     }

-There is an alternate syntax which avoids the abi decoding by leaving that part out.
+There is an alternate syntax which avoids the abi decoding by leaving the `catch Error(…)` out.
 This might be useful when no error string is expected, and will generate shorter code.

 .. code-block:: javascript